Equatorial Guinea says currency caps will hurt Gulf of Guinea energy prospects

-CAPE TOWN, Oct 10 (Reuters) - New currency controls enforced by the Bank of Central African States (BEAC) could ruin the oil and gas industry in the Gulf of Guinea and “destroy” Equatorial Guinea’s economy, the country’s oil minister told Reuters on Wednesday.
+CAPE TOWN (Reuters) - New currency controls enforced by the Bank of Central African States (BEAC) could ruin the oil and gas industry in the Gulf of Guinea and “destroy” Equatorial Guinea’s economy, the country’s oil minister told Reuters on Wednesday.

 Equatorial Guinea, a small West African member of the Organization of the Petroleum Exporting Countries, derives more than 90% of its foreign revenues from its oil and gas industry.